 Time has proved to us the numerous benefits that members enjoy by joining chamas.
 However, if there is a section of society that has not yet awakened to this reality are the youth.
-Armed with the right information, our young people can be open to a vast amount of financial and social benefits that chamas have to offer.
+Armed with the right information, young people will be open to a vast amount of financial and social benefits that investment groups have to offer.

 I once had the opportunity to interact with a duo from Kayole in Embakasi East Constituency, Nairobi.
 Sam and Mike (not their real names),both young men aged 21 and 23 and born and raised in the town, shared with me about their intention to start a group that through community service was intending to source for funds from the county government to better their lives.
 They already had a list of seven other youths whom they saw as potential members and were planning on recruiting them.
 That was a very brilliant idea they had, but there were some things they had not considered.

 Young people also need to be aware of the various government policies and institutions that have been put in place to help them start and finance their self-help groups.
 Take for instance the Youth Enterprise Development Fund, a major Vision 2030 flagship project of the Kenyan Government, which provides easily accessible financial and business development support for the youth.
 This is a golden opportunity that if, taken can improve the lives of young people by leaps.
 One way to do that is to form youth chamas because they give a better bargaining chip when it comes to soliciting loans.

 It is also very helpful for young people to take advantage of technology to help in managing their chamas.
 With social media platforms, it is now easier than ever to connect with chama members.
 Some groups opt to hold chama “meetings” online, through WhatsApp groups, due to the professional commitments of their members and the distance barrier.
 However, physical meetings should not be neglected as they cement bonds between members.
 The adoption of group management software like chamasoft to automate chama activities and ease group management is also helpful.